davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     }
     ```

-3. Save it and go back down to the terminal window to compile and run it:
+3. Go back down to the terminal window to compile and run it:

     ```bash
     $ gcc -Wall -g hwk1.c
     ```
-    Here, `gcc` is the name of the C compiler (gnu c compiler).
-The `-Wall` flag instructs the compiler to display warnings (even if the code compiles.)
+    Here, `gcc` invokes the gnu c compiler (gcc).
+The `-Wall` flag instructs the compiler to display any warnings (even if the code compiles.)
 The `-g` flag generates debugging information for debuggers that we'll use later on.

     The executable file that is produced is called `a.out`.
 Type `ls` on the terminal to make sure it's there.
 If you don't see `a.out`, that means the compilation failed and there was a syntax error that need to fix.
-To run it, use the command `./<executable-file>`:
+To run it, use the command `./<executable-file>`

     ```bash
     $ ./a.out